Continuous-time Markov-switching GARCH Process with Robust and Efficient State Path and Volatility Estimation: Discussion

 \section{Discussion}

-We propose the COMS-GARCH process for handling continuous-time TS with multiple volatility states, and introduce the CROPS procedure for parameter estimation, and state path and volatility prediction.
-The stability and generalizability of the CROPS procedure are illustrated both theoretically and empirically in the setting of CO-GARCH and COMS-GARCH processes.
+We propose the COMS-GARCH process for handling irregularly spaced TS data with multiple volatility states.
+We also introduce the reSAVE procedure with the Bernoulli NI for obtaining the MAP estimates for model parameters, state path, and volatilities.
+The computational efficiency and inferential robustness of the reSAVE procedure are established and illustrated theoretically or empirically.